dji-sdk/Onboard-SDK-Doc/source/introduction/homepage.md

 ---
 title: Onboard SDK Documentation Home
-date: 2019-06-04
+date: 2019-09-24
-version: 3.8.1
+version: 3.9
 keywords: [homepage, key features, hardware overview, registration, enable flight controller API control, safety]
 ---

-> OSDK 3.8.1 was released on 4 June 2019.
-This release fixes build issues for STM32 platform.
-Additionally, Onboard - Payload SDK communication and more camera supports are also added in this release.
-Please see the [release notes](../appendix/releaseNotes.html) for more information.
+> OSDK 3.9 was released on 24 September 2019.
+New APIs about flight controller such as home point setting, confirm landing, some function switches are supported in the version.
+For the payload device, more APIs about camera functions and parameters are added in the version.
+Please see the [release notes](https://developer.dji.com/onboard-sdk/documentation/appendix/releaseNotes.html) for more information.

 The DJI Onboard SDK (OSDK) allows you to build powerful, automated drone applications for supported DJI vehicles (<a href="http://www.dji.com/product/matrice100" target="_blank">Matrice 100</a>, <a href="http://www.dji.com/product/matrice600" target="_blank">Matrice 600</a>, <a href="http://www.dji.com/matrice-200-series" target="_blank">Matrice 210/210-RTK</a> or <a href="https://www.dji.com/matrice-200-series-v2" target="_blank">Matrice 210/210-RTK V2</a>) or flight controllers (<a href="http://www.dji.com/product/a3" target="_blank">A3</a> or <a href="http://www.dji.com/product/n3" target="_blank">N3</a>).